 - Toxic Substances Control Act (TSCA) (not available to federal employees)

 - Solid Waste Disposal Act (also known as the Resource Conservation and Recovery Act or RCRA);

 - Comprehensive Environmental Response, Compensation and Liability Act (also known as “Superfund”).

 How to File a Whistleblower Complaint Through Department of Labor

 The Department of Labor hosts a useful web center on whistleblowers and how to file a complaint.
 Including:

 - Helpful Information to Have When You File a Complaint

 Comparison with Whistleblower Protection Act

 For federal employees who might have a choice of whether to bring a claim under one of the DOL statutes or the Whistleblower Protection Act, there are several advantages (and a few disadvantages) of the DOL process over the MSPB process.
 It is also possible to bring cases both at DOL and at the MSPB.

-DOL vs. MSPB Processes
+Advantages & Disadvantages of DOL vs MSPB Processes

 - Broad definition of protected activities under DOL laws: generally broader than under the WPA and include any disclosures or actions that further the purposes of the Act, as well as participating in any proceedings under the Act.